scalacenter/course-management-tools/README.md

 When settings up a new course master repository, the easiest way to get started is to follow the instructions in the _Getting started_ section above.

-> Note: plan is to add a tool in the course management tool set to automatically add these files **and** generate the `build.sbt` file based of the project folder layout automatically
+> Note: a new command, `masteradm`, has been added to generate the root `build.sbt` file based on the master folder structure.
+It assumes that all the exercises are in folders named `exercise_\d{3}_.*` (using regular expression specification).
+See section "The `masteradm` command".

+> Note: Many options for generating a course can now be set via configuration.
+See section `Tweaking tool behaviour via configuration`.

 ## Course master editing approach